Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 5. Then press the F3 key to make sure you change every found instance, because otherwise the hack won't work.
 There might be more than 10.

-So you'll have to repeat the steps 4 and 5 a number of times.
+So you'll have to repeat steps 4 and 5 a number of times.

 6. Once done, restart the system, and open My Mineral Collection Catalog again.
 It will produce a message and try to change the